 Frej Wedlund (b.
 1991) is a composer from Östersund, Sweden, whose current work is largely concerned with silent tension, quiet reflection and intimacy.
 In 2016, he completed a Bachelor’s degree in composition at the Royal College of Music, Stockholm, where he studied with Per Mårtensson and Pär Lindgren.
 He has also participated in masterclasses with Kaija Saariaho, Johannes Schöllhorn, Simon Steen-Andersen, Eivind Buene, among others.

 Besides composition, Frej is also active as a music engraver, and involved in Sweden’s contemporary music life.
-He is the chairperson of Ung Nordisk Musik Sverige (Young Nordic Music Sweden), vice chairperson of Sound of Stockholm, and a board member of Samtida Musik (Contemporary Music).
+He is the chairperson of Ung Nordisk Musik Sverige (Young Nordic Music Sweden), chairperson of Sound of Stockholm, and a board member of Samtida Musik (Contemporary Music).
 Since 2017, he is a member of FST, the Swedish society of composers.

 Brief list of works